Brexit: The “Meaningful Vote”

 - No Deal: this is the default positon under the EU Withdrawal Act; in legal terms this is what will happen if the deal is voted down and no further steps are agreed upon by the House of Commons.

 It is readily apparent (although not really surprising) that businesses remain very uncertain as to what the future holds.
 Carson McDowell have been actively monitoring the Brexit process in a Northern Ireland business context since June 2016.
-With 16 weeks to go until “Brexit Day”, our advice very much remains the same – regardless of sector or size – prepare for ALL eventualities as and until firm detail begins to emerge.
+With 10 weeks to go until “Brexit Day”, our advice very much remains the same – regardless of sector or size – prepare for ALL eventualities as and until firm detail begins to emerge.
 We will endeavour to keep on top of political events as they progress and interpret the implications for business.
-To date we have prepared the following documents which we trust will inform the view of local businesses in the lead up to Tuesday:
+To date we have prepared the following documents which we trust will inform the view of local businesses in the lead up to today's vote:

 - Draft withdrawal deal: Click here for an overview of the draft withdrawal agreement and the implications for NI Business;